James-Thorson-NOAA/James-Thorson-NOAA.github.io/docs/tutorials/empirical-orthogonal-function.md

 In this example, we apply EOF to five groundfishes in the eastern Bering Sea.
 This was initially explored and documented in Thorson Ciannelli & Litzow (2020).

-## Works cited

-Thorson, J. T., Ciannelli, L., & Litzow, M. A. (2020).
-Defining indices of ecosystem variability using biological samples of fish communities: A generalization of empirical orthogonal functions.
-Progress in Oceanography, 181, 102244. https://doi.org/10.1016/j.pocean.2019.102244

 # Example code

 ```R